-Elaine Watt of the HLS podcast is the best guest I could think of when it comes to someone who is credible to talk about how to grow the network.
-She has a Facebook group, she got a fantastic website.
-Her community is fantastic and she does monthly meetups, also she goes to a lot of events!
+Elaine Watt of the HLS podcast is the best guest I could think of when it comes to someone credible to talk about how to grow the network.
+She has a Facebook group, and she got a fantastic website.
+Her community is incredible.
+She does monthly meetups, and she goes to a lot of events!

-Her original background was always property since her family have always done at properties, sales, network marketing and customer service.
+Her original background was always property since her family have ever done properties, sales, network marketing and customer service.

-And thought that she have managed to pull all of those things together and find all of that within the hospitality industry.
+I thought that she has managed to pull all of those things together and find all of that within the hospitality industry.